s-pace/docs-6/docs/developing-connectors/sdk/authentication/oauth2-authentication.md

   },
 }
 ```

+### Output of `refresh` block
+Take note that an array of hashes is expected when using the `refresh` block for OAuth 2.0 authentication methods.
+When refreshing an OAuth 2.0 connection, the `refresh` block must return an array with the following values in sequence.
+This works in exactly the same way as the output of the `acquire` block *except without `Owner ID`*

+- Tokens
+- Other values

 ### Using the `refresh_on` block
 This is an optional array of signals that is used to identify a need to re-acquire credentials .
 When an erroneous response is received (400, 401, 500...), the SDK framework checks it against this list of signals.